Kevin Doyle (footballer): Cork City

+Thousands of fans gave him a standing ovation in his final game for Cork City, against Finn Harps, before his transfer to Reading.

 Reading

 On 7 June 2005, Doyle signed for Reading on a two-year deal from Cork City, Ireland for €117,000 (about £78,000).
 Despite having left Cork City, Doyle received a championship medal when they won the League of Ireland Premier Division in November 2005.
 Originally, he was signed as a back-up, but injuries to Dave Kitson and then Leroy Lita gave him an opportunity in the first team which he retained thanks to a number of important goals along the way.
 He scored 19 in total including the equalising goal at Leicester City on the day the Royals were promoted to the Premier League for the first time in their history, 25 March 2006.
 He became an intrinsic part of Reading's Championship-winning 2005–06 squad, and according to the Actim Index was the top player in the Championship.
 He was named the official Reading F.C. player of the season for 2005–06.
 In April 2006, he was also named as Championship Fans' Player of the Year and one of the Championship Team of the Year by the Professional Footballers' Association (PFA).

 Doyle played an important role for Reading in the 2006–07 Premier League season.
 His first Premiership goal came in the Royals 2–1 defeat at Aston Villa, when he headed Reading into a third-minute lead.
 Doyle began to show a great threat in the air, during the year 2007 he scored more headers than any other player in England's leagues.
 He was nominated for the PFA Young Player of the Year but lost out to Cesc Fàbregas.
 He finished the season with 13 Premier League goals after being curtailed with a torn hamstring for two months.
 Reading were relegated in the 2007–08 season, but they decided to hold onto Doyle and many of their top players.

 On 1 September 2008, he was linked with a move to Aston Villa but in the end the striker remained at Reading.

 Doyle remained at Reading to try to help them return to the top flight in the 2008–09 season.
 He scored 18 league goals but the club failed to achieve promotion after finishing fourth and losing in the play-offs to Burnley.